main banner

 Johnnie Tucker's family recognize him as the man on the extreme right of the photo.

-Laurence Dennis then in his estimation and recollection in 2010 stated he thought those in the photo were:
+Laurence Dennis in his estimation and recollection in 2010 stated he thought those in the photo were:

 "L-R Unidentified Irish man, McLaughlin, Dennis, ??, lady, ?? , Parrish, Hulings, ??.
 He's thinking two of the unidentified men are Harris and Collins and perhaps the third unidentified man is another Irishman.